East Asia·Japan·Updated May 3, 2026

 What scams target tourists in Nagasaki?

-The most frequently reported tourist scams in Nagasaki are Overpriced Tourist Restaurants Near Peace Park, Cruise Terminal Souvenir Overpricing, Airport Taxi Overcharging.
+The most frequently reported tourist scams in Nagasaki are Cruise Ship Day-Tripper Overcharging, Overpriced Tourist Restaurants Near Peace Park, Cruise Terminal Souvenir Overpricing.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Kyoto and Beijing.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Nagasaki?